29jm/29jm.github.io/_posts/2020-05-24-a-terminal-at-last.markdown

 }
 ```

 I'm sure some of you are wondering where event queues fit in there.
-I've heard of them, but I don't practice<sup>[<a href="" title="I'll make a queue in the keyboard driver for sure">3</a>]</sup>.
+I've heard of them, but I don't practice{% anecdote 3|I'll make a queue in the keyboard driver for sure %}.
 What do I do if two keys are pressed, and the event structure hasn't been retrieved in between?
 I drop a keypress.

 Just take your time when writing stuff, it's the zen of SnowflakeOS.